Updated 8th July 2021

-7. (A) Where the work/services/project extend over more than one invoice period, each invoice raised shall be deemed to be a separate contract and the Client shall pay in full the amount payable under the invoice raised, notwithstanding any rights which the Client may claim in respect of any other services under any other contract between the parties.
+7. (A) Where the work/services-link/project extend over more than one invoice period, each invoice raised shall be deemed to be a separate contract and the Client shall pay in full the amount payable under the invoice raised, notwithstanding any rights which the Client may claim in respect of any other services under any other contract between the parties.

 8. (A) Contracts may be cancelled only with the Company's written consent and on terms which would indemnify the Company for all loss including but without limitation;

 (i) the full cost of parts manufactured or in the course of manufacture less scrap value

 (ii) the full cost of raw material in stock less scrap value

 (iii) any cancellation charge suffered by the Company in relation to the cancellation of outstanding raw material commitments relating to the contract

 All orders are subject to the Company receiving any necessary licence to purchase or use and to the Company being able to obtain raw material.

 TITLE IN THE GOODS